frankyeh/DSI-Studio-Website/doc/cli_t3.md

 ```
 --connectivity=mni_space_parcellations.nii.gz
 ```
-> If the ROIs is segmented based on T1W, you will need to specify the original t1w file using --t1t2
+> If the ROIs is segmented based on T1W, you will need to specify the original t1w file using --other_slices
 ```
---t1t2=subject_t1w.nii.gz --connectivity=parcellation_based_on_subject_t1w.nii.gz
+--other_slices=subject_t1w.nii.gz --connectivity=parcellation_based_on_subject_t1w.nii.gz
 ```
 > Please note that if the number of the connecting tracks is not enough (determined by connectivity_threshold), the connectivity value will not be calculated.
 This strategy is used to avoid the inclusion of accidental connections due to false tracks.